 But, Tracie, why can’t I share this for me personally?

-Well, you can, but putting this on your personal Facebook page is not the type of share that they are asking you for.
+You can, but putting this on your personal Facebook page is not the type of share they are asking you for.
 They want the share to be on your social channels.
 And, if you pin this on Pinterest, it would need to be on a secret board, which means it will not get any traction and is not helpful to the group.

 You can hurt your reach

 Yep.
 Share threads can cause harm to your social profile engagement.
-If you share something on Facebook that is far removed from what you normally share, no one will click, like or share.
-That signals Facebook that you are not contributing good content and as a result, they will lower your reach.
-The more you share things people are interested in, the more they engage and you get the benefit.
+If you share something on Facebook that is far removed from what you usually share, no one will click, like, or share.
+That signals to Facebook that you are not contributing good content, and as a result, they will lower your reach.
+The more you share things people are interested in, the more they engage, and you benefit.